PySimpleGUI/PySimpleGUI/readme.md

 It's important to use the "with" context manager so that resources are freed as quickly as possible, using the currently executing thread.
 PySimpleGUI uses `tkinter`.  `tkinter` is very picky about who releases objects and when.
 The `with` takes care of disposing of everything properly for you.

 The second design pattern is not context manager based.
-There are times when the context manager hides errors.
 If you are struggling with an unknown error, try modifying the code to run without a context manager.
+To do so, you simple remove the with, stick the form on the front of that statement, and un-indent the with-block code.

 You will use these design patterns or code templates for all of your "normal" (blocking) types of input forms.
 Copy it and modify it to suit your needs.
 This is the quickest way to get your code up and running with PySimpleGUI.
 This is the most basic / normal of the design patterns.